sradics/digital-garden/_notes/PARA Method Notes.md

 ## Areas of Responsibility
 > [!note]
 > **Long term responsibilities** you want to manage over time.
-> A sphere of activity with a standard to be maintained over time.
+> A sphere of activity with **a standard to be maintained over time**.

 * The roles you take on in life and the hats you wear (Spouse, Mother/Father, Team Leader, Soccer Coach)
 * The ongoing standards where the buck stops with you (Product Development, Company Newsletter, Legal)
 * Things that take a certain amount of constant attention (Exercise, Finances, Apartment, Pets)
+* **==Require ongoing or repeated actions now or in the future==**

+### Examples
++ *Finance* - Managing your money well does not have a finite end-date
+	+ Standard: e.g. Pay the bills on time
++ Monthly reports
++ Marketing
++ Project Management
++ Travel
++ Friends, Kids
++ Home
++ Health
+	+ Standard: A commitment to exercise and eating vegan and healthy food
++ Learning

 ## Resources
 > [!note]
 > **Topics or interest** that may be useful in the future

++ **==Catch-all for anything that does not belong to a project or area==**
+- Are **not especially actionable right now**
-- Interests (web design, crowdfunding, woodworking, frisbee golf, bio-hacking
+- Interests (web design, crowdfunding, woodworking, frisbee golf, bio-hacking, books, meeting notes, favorite quotes, music, pictures)
 - Themes (psychology, politics, leadership, integrity)
 - Assets (stock photos, typography links, marketing swipe file, product testimonials, code snippets)

 ## Archives
 > [!note]
 >  inactive items from any of the 3 categories (PAR)

+## Inbox
+> [!note]
+> A waiting room for new ideas and notes

++ keep it to a max around 9 notes during a week
++ when filing - go via P ➡ A ➡ R and ask in what way that might be useful
++ review in weekly review session

 ## Flow of items
 ### From Projects